terramate-io/terramate/docs/execution-order.md

 }
 ```

-This means that **stack-b** should be executed after **stack-a**.
-For a scenario where both stacks have been detected as changed
-the order of execution will be:
+The order of execution will be:

 * stack-a
 * stack-b